Run your own notebooks#

-You might be interested in running your own notebooks in an OGGM-Edu environment, for example during the development phase, or for a very specific class.
+You might be interested in running your own notebooks in an OGGM-Edu environment, for example during the development phase or for a class you are giving.

 Using your own notebooks in an OGGM-Edu Binder environment is super easy!
 Once your notebooks are online, you simply have to provide the correct link to your students.
 The syntax is following: